1972 visit by Richard Nixon to China: Results

-The Chinese agreed to a peaceful settlement of the Taiwan question.
-The statement enabled the U.S. and PRC to temporarily set aside the "crucial question obstructing the normalization of relations" concerning the political status of Taiwan and to open trade and other contacts.
+February 27 marked the joint issuing of the Shanghai Communiqué, in which both nations pledged to work toward the full normalization of diplomatic policy and acknowledged longstanding differences over Taiwan.
+The statement allowed the U.S. and PRC to temporarily set aside the "crucial question obstructing the normalization of relations" concerning its political status in order to open trade and other contacts.
 However, the U.S. continued to maintain official relations with the government of the Republic of China in Taiwan and did not break off until 1979, when the U.S. established full diplomatic relations with the PRC.

 While in Shanghai, Nixon spoke about what this meant for the two countries in the future:

 This was the week that changed the world, as what we have said in that Communique is not nearly as important as what we will do in the years ahead to build a bridge across 16,000 miles and 22 years of hostilities which have divided us in the past.
 And what we have said today is that we shall build that bridge.

-Nixon and his aides carefully planned the trip to have the biggest possible impact on television audiences in the United States.
-The media coverage of the trip was overwhelmingly positive.
-Later interviews with correspondents who traveled with the President show how eager they were to be on the trip, which some labeled the most important summit meeting ever.

-John T. Downey and Richard Fecteau, CIA operatives who were held captive in China from November 1952, were released after Nixon's visit to China.

-Within a year after Nixon's visit, a number of U.S. allies including Japan, Great Britain, and West Germany had broken relations with Taiwan in order to establish them with China.
+Within a year of Nixon's visit, a number of U.S. allies including Japan, Australia, and West Germany broke relations with Taiwan in order to establish diplomatic ties with China.